User Guide: Managing Consent for Email Open Tracking in Selligent

 As a result:

-To implement email open tracking opt‑out correctly, customers should follow these steps:
+To implement email open tracking correctly, customers should follow these steps:

 Step 1 – Inform users